engagingnewsproject/enp-platform/Readme.md

 17. Edit the wp_config file
     *   Go to the line containing `/** MySQL database password */`
-    *   Ensure the password is an empty string and that the username is 'root'.
+    *   Ensure the password and username are 'root'.
 The host should be `localhost`
 18. In the Local App under the Local Sites tab click View Site to open the site & Admin to open the WP admin.